nemikor-solutions/blue-owl-core/README.md

   - The control box reads the buttons pressed by referees when they enter decisions.  it notifies Blue Owl using the Firmata protocol.
 Blue Owl relays the events to owlcms using [MQTT messages](https://owlcms.github.io/owlcms4/#/MQTTMessages).
   - Blue Owl reads MQTT commands from owlcms and sends Firmata instructions to the referee control box.
 The control box can then activate the LEDs or buzzers on the referee devices.

-- If owlcms is modified, the only thing that needs to change is the Blue-Owl software on the laptop.
+- If owlcms is modified, the only thing that needs to change is the Blue Owl software on the laptop.
-  - There are modules in Blue-Owl for each type of device
+  - There are different Blue Owl configurations for each device.
+  - The jury Blue Owl would run on the jury laptop, the referee Blue Owl would run on the countdown laptop, and the timekeeper Blue Owl would run either on the announcer or timekeeper laptop.

 - Blue Owl is extremely configurable.